Do Mosquitoes Prefer Polluted or Clean Water? Gilbert Homeowner Guide

 Conclusion

 So, do mosquitoes prefer polluted or clean water?
 The answer is both.
-Different species thrive in each, and all can spread disease in Phoenix.
+Different species thrive in each, and all can spread disease in Arizona.
 By keeping water sources clean, covered, or treated, and using the right mosquito control methods, you can protect your family and enjoy the backyard without the constant buzzing and biting.

 FAQs